-Property testing refers to probabilistic algorithms with sub-linear complexity for deciding whether a given object has a predetermined property or is far from any object having this property.
-Such algorithms, called testers, obtain local views of the object by performing queries and their performance guarantees are stated with respect to a distance measure that (combined with a distance parameter) determines what objects are considered far from the property.
+Property testing refers to probabilistic algorithms of sub-linear complexity for deciding whether a given object has a predetermined property or is far from any object having this property.
+Such algorithms, called testers, obtain local views of the object by performing queries and their performance guarantees are stated with respect to a distance measure that (combined with a distance parameter) determines which objects are considered far from the property.

 In the last couple of decades, the area of property testing has attracted significant attention (see, e.g., [Gol17]).
 Much of this attention was devoted to testing graph properties in a variety of models ranging from the dense graph model [GGR98], to the bounded-degree graph model [GR02], and to the sparse and general graph models [PR02, KKR04].1 These models differ in two main parameters: the types of queries that potential testers can make, and the distance measure against which their performance is measured.
+(In all cases and throughout this work, unless explicitly stated differently, we consider undirected simple graphs (i.e., no self-loops and parallel edges).)

 In all aforementioned models, the input graph is arbitrary, except for its size (and possibly its degree, in the case of the bounded-degree graph model).
-The same holds with respect to the graphs that have the property, which determine the distance of the input from the property.
 While some prior works (see, e.g., [BSS10, HKNO09, CSS09, GR10, Ele10, EHNO11, NS13, CMOS19]) restrict the input graph in certain natural ways, the restrictions considered so far were expressed in terms of general ("uniform") graph properties (such as degree bound, hyperfiniteness, planarity, etc).
 See further discussion in Section 1.5.1.